 Priority areas

 Budgetary Review and Recommendation Report: In line with the Constitution, the Act assigns this responsibility to the NA and its committees.
 The NCOP could participate within its own mandate.
+Duplication should be avoided.
+This area does not appear to be a priority in the review process.

-Fiscal framework: The adoption of the fiscal framework sets the economic policy for the State.
-However, the policy should allow for unforeseen circumstances.
-The review of the Act should take this into account to ensure that a flexible approach to the fiscal framework is adopted.
+Fiscal framework: The adoption of the fiscal framework sets the fiscal policy for the State.
+However, the fiscal policy should allow for unforeseen circumstances during the budget cycle.
+The review of the Act should take this into account to ensure that a flexible approach to the fiscal framework is adopted, although it is unclear at this stage how the flexible approach is to be incorporated in the amendment Bill when adopting the fiscal framework.
+The workshop felt that the fiscal framework should not hamstring the division of revenue and how that revenue should be appropriated.
+Discussion with National Treasury on this area is required – envisaged date during April (First half of April being a holiday / recess month – we need to plan carefully).

 Sequencing: The referral of the Division of Revenue Bill and Appropriation Bill only after the adoption of the Fiscal Framework by both Houses provides challenges.
 Similarly, the consideration of any amendments to the Appropriation Bill only after the adoption of the Division of Revenue Bill by both Houses has proven a challenge to Parliament’s programme.
 The adjustments budget process prescribed by the Money Bills Act suffers from the same challenges.
 The sequencing is required for consistency between the three instruments; fiscal framework, Division of Revenue Bill and Appropriation Bill.
 However, the consistency can be ensured through sequencing the reporting rather than the referral.
 This will allow the referral of all three instruments after tabling and introduction and free up time for committees to engage formally with these instruments.
+Resources to ensure alignment between the fiscal framework, DORB and the Appropriation Bill (similar in the case of the budget adjustment process) must be examined.
+Consultation with National Treasury envisaged on this issue.

 Timeframes: The rigid timeframes provided for in the Act ensures certainty for both Parliament and the National Treasury in processing the budget, but does not allow space to deal with unforeseen events.
 In other words, the timeframes as prescribed do not take cognisance of the possibility that public participation or comments from the Executive may require less or more time, depending on the complexities of the budget or Parliament’s amendments to it.
 The provincial work required for the Division of Revenue Bill is not accommodated in the rigid timeframes.
 The timeframes should be flexible whilst reflecting the obligation of Parliament to act reasonable in facilitating public involvement in its processes.
 The suggestion to consider is whether timeframes could be left for Parliament to determine after consultation with National Treasury.
+Consultation with National Treasury envisaged on this issue.

-PBO: The workshop highlighted the following characteristics that the Act should include in respect of the PBO:
+PBO: The workshop highlighted the following characteristics that the Act should include in respect of the PBO: (This issue has policy and financial implications and should be driven from a political vantage point.)